AcademySoftwareFoundation/opencue.io/content/contributing/opencue/getting-started-windows.md

 1. **Start pgAdmin**: Open pgAdmin from the Start menu.
 This will add an icon to the system tray.
    Right-click the pgAdmin icon and select **New pgAdmin window…**, which will open in your browser.
-Sign in with your Postgres admin user credentials that you selected during Postgres installation.
+Sign in with your PostgreSQL admin user credentials that you selected during PostgreSQL installation.
 1. **Create User**: From the tree-view on the left, find **Login/Group Roles**.
 Right-click it and select **Create→Login/Group Role…**.
 Name the user `opencue` and choose a secure password, then hit **Save**.
 1. **Create Database**: From the tree-view on the left, find **Databases**.
 Right-click it and